JesseEisen/DailyKeep/_posts/2016-08-08-lua-overview.md

 ### Using functions as parameters

-A good example is `table.sort`, which can optionally take a custom "less than" function
+A good example is `table.sort`, which can optionally take a custom less than function

 ```lua
 > list = {{3},{5},{2},{-1}}